davismj/davismj.github.io/_posts/2017-2-22-advanced-tables.md

 # Notes

 This doesn't work in IE11 at the time of writing.
-There has been some talk directly from Rob about the possibility of implementing a template start and end syntax, inspired by ng-repeat-start and ng-repeat-end from Aurelia 1.
+There has been some talk directly from Rob about the possibility of implementing a template start and end syntax, inspired by ng-repeat-start and ng-repeat-end from Angular 1.
 I personally hated this syntax as it was misleading as to *what* was being repeated.
-The thread is available here: [https://github.com/aurelia/html-template-element/issues/3]()
+The thread is available here: [https://github.com/aurelia/html-template-element/issues/3](https://github.com/aurelia/html-template-element/issues/3)

 # Links